-Former Melania Trump Confidant to Release an ‘Explosive’ Tell-All Before the Election
+Former Melania Trump Confidant To Release an ‘Explosive’ Tell-All Before the Election

 Following months of legal dramas, threats, and public controversy surrounding multiple different books published by former Trumpworld insiders, yet another blockbuster Trump book is set to hit shelves next month and contain “explosive” revelations about First Lady Melania Trump, authored by her once close adviser and friend of 15 years.

-According to people familiar with the project, Stephanie Winston Wolkoff—who was previously seen by the first lady as a loyal confidant, and had helped plan President Donald Trump’s 2017 inauguration in Washington, D.C.—will release a tell-all Melania and Me on September 1.
+According to people familiar with the project, Stephanie Winston Wolkoff—who was previously seen by the First Lady as a loyal confidant, and had helped plan President Donald Trump’s 2017 inauguration in Washington, DC—will release a tell-all, Melania and Me, on September 1st.

+People with knowledge of the project say that the content of the book is largely negative, and that the manuscript heavily trashes the First Lady.

-Winston Wilkoff previously worked for Vogue editrix and Condé Nast artistic director Anna Wintour, who nicknamed her “General Winston” during her stint as the magazine’s special events director producing the celebrity packed Met gala.
+Winston Wilkoff previously worked for Vogue editrix and artistic director of Conde Nast Anna Wintour, who nicknamed her “General Winston” during her stint as the magazine’s special events director producing the celebrity-packed Met gala.

+After playing a vital role in plotting Trump’s inaugural festivities, Wolkoff landed the gig of senior adviser to Melania.
+However, shortly after the start of the Trump era, the noted New York socialite had a dramatic falling-out with the First Lady, triggered by news that Wolkoff’s own firm snagged a cool $26 million from the Trump inaugural committee to help plan the events.

+“Was I fired?
+No,” Wolkoff told The New York Times last year.
+“Did I personally receive $26 million or $1.6 million?
+No. Was I thrown under the bus?
+Yes.”

-Following her ouster from The White House, Melania emailed Winston Wolkoff, “I am sorry that the professional part of our relationship has come to an end, but I am comforted in the fact that our [friendship] far outweigh[s] politics,” she said in an email.
+Following her departure from her job serving the White House’s East Wing, Melania emailed Winston Wolkoff, “I am sorry that the professional part of our relationship has come to an end, but I am comforted in the fact that our [friendship] far outweigh[s] politics,” she said in an email.
 “Thank you Again!
 Much love.”

+According to the Times, the one-time Melania Trump confidant was also cooperating with Manhattan federal prosecutors investigating the Trump inaugural committee’s fundraising and spending.
+A spokesman from SDNY did not respond to The Daily Beast’s request for comment.

 As of Monday afternoon, the Google Books item read that the book, labeled “Untitled SWW” and placed in the “Autobiography” section, is expected on August 11, and will tell “a revealing and explosive portrayal of Stephanie Winston Wolkoff’s fifteen-year friendship with Melania Trump and observations of the most chaotic White House in history.”